hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Server.package/CCEDeployAgent.class/README.md

-A CCEDeployAgent is a web service that handles administrative tasks in deployment.
+I am a web service that handles administrative tasks in deployment.

+When requests come in I act on their behalf.
+I can take the CCEServer down or put .him up.
+I can also take him down, update him, and then put him up

 Instance Variables
-	server:		<Object>
+	server:		aWebServer

 server
-	- xxxxx
+	- Webserver used to accept requests from the outside